Improving Focus And Confidence: Exercise For ADHD

 A qualified therapist can help you manage your ADHD symptoms

-While the above modalities typically make up the primary forms of treatment for ADHD, physical activity can be just the thing to supplement traditional methods of care.
-In addition to improvements in physical health—including enhanced cardiovascular function, increased energy levels, and strengthened muscles—exercise can have significant positive effects on cognitive and emotional health.
+While the above modalities typically make up the primary forms of treatment for ADHD, physical activity can be a superb supplement to traditional methods of care.
+In addition to improvements in physical health—including enhanced cardiovascular function, strengthened muscles, and improved mood—exercise can have significant positive effects on cognitive and emotional health.

-Physical activity can be a healthy addition to anyone's routine, whether that exercise is more strenuous, as in the case of weightlifting or long-distance running, or a calmer engagement, such as yoga or stretching.
-Even in calmer, gentler forms of exercise, energy is being utilized in a healthy way and can contribute to a calmer, more stable vestibular system and can help ease tension, anxiety, and impulsivity.
+Physical activity can be a healthy addition to anyone's routine, whether that exercise is strenuous, as in the case of weightlifting or long-distance running, or a calmer engagement, such as yoga or stretching.
+Even in calmer, gentler forms of exercise, energy is being utilized and released in a healthy way.
+This can contribute to a calmer, more stable vestibular system and ease tension, anxiety, and impulsivity.

-Exercise plays an important role in brain health.
+Exercise plays an important role in overall brain health.
 Physical activity increases blood flow to the brain, which can help people who have trouble focusing or remembering important information.
 Exercise can also be useful when it comes to managing ADHD because it can release "feel-good" chemicals, which are linked to an increase in cognitive function and mood control.
-For example, there is evidence of a strong connection between physical activity and increased dopamine levels, which are typically lower in people with attention-deficit/hyperactivity disorder.
-Both cognition and mood control may be required to maintain focus, harmony, and self-control, all of which can be considered antonyms to the very foundation of an ADHD diagnosis.
+For example, there is evidence of a strong connection between physical activity and increased dopamine levels.
+Dopamine is a neurotransmitter that affects motivation, focus, and feelings of reward, and which is typically lower or less functional in people with attention-deficit/hyperactivity disorder.
+Both cognition and mood control are typically required to maintain focus, harmony, and self-control, so exercise can prove especially beneficial.

-One of the most significant deficits in individuals with attention disorders may be executive function.
-Executive function is a term used to describe the ability to accurately and effectively make decisions according to a logical, structured plan.
+One of the most significant deficits in individuals with attention disorders is executive function.
+Executive function describes one’s capacity to accurately and effectively make decisions according to a logical, structured plan.
 People who are unable to use executive functioning skills may experience erratic behavior, racing thoughts, and difficulty accomplishing tasks, as the drive to complete things in a sound, logical way may be severely diminished.
 Fortunately, researchers are finding that exercise significantly boosts the brain's executive functioning skills, which can be a powerful intervention method for children and adults with ADHD.
-Research suggests that improvements to executive function are partially due to exercise’s ability to foster brain plasticity.
+Research suggests that improvements to executive function are partially due to exercise’s ability to foster brain plasticity., in which the brain can form new connections and re-form old ones.

 The best physical movements for ADHD